-It may surprise the beginners among you, but head positioning during squats is very important.
-The neck is part of the spine and its position affects the middle and lower back.
+It may surprise the beginners among you, but the position of your head during squats is very important.
+The neck is part of the spine, and its movement affects the middle and lower back.

 Looking down Rippetoe style during low-bar squats?

-This technique is being used by many among his followers.
-There are also advanced lifters who are used to it and do it his style.
+Consequently, this technique is used by 99% of his followers.
+However, there are also advanced lifters who rely on this style.
 The most notable among them would be Michael Tuchscherer who is a world class powerlifter.

 Head positioning during high bar squats